Cell Theory Investigation

 Robert Hooke's Micrographia - a copy of his original script, published in 1665 has intriguing English spelling and grammar as well as odd syntax from over 300 years ago!
 An interesting link to language and TOK.

-This is a great microscope simulation from the University of Delaware.
-It takes students through all the settings that can be controlled on a microscope and has short guided videos for each one.
-There is also a nice set of puzzles - slides to fix light level, or focusing.
+This is a great simple microscope simulation from the North Carolina Community Colleges (Thanks to Isabel Reynoso for the suggestion.
+It takes students through the settings that can be controlled on a microscope and has short guided videos for each one.
+You can select slides, cange the light intensity, the focus and the magnification.

 The sheet below instructions about how to set up microscopes and calculate cells size estimates may be a useful alternative / complement to the activity.